-Cost Method of Treasury Stock
+Cost Method of Treasury Stock: Definition

 In the event that the proceeds exceed the original cost, the Additional Paid-In Capital account should be credited.
 If the proceeds are less than the original cost, Additional Paid-In Capital should be debited.

 For the following example entries, these facts are assumed:

-The journal entries would be recorded:
+The journal entries would be recorded as follows:

 Its balance represents the owners’ claims that have been satisfied by the distribution of corporate assets.
-The number of treasury shares should be disclosed in the description of the issue status of the shares, as shown in this example:
+The number of treasury shares should be disclosed in the description of the issue status of the shares, as shown in the following example: